-We may issue units comprised of shares of preferred stock, shares of common stock, warrants, debt securities and other securities in any combination.
+As discussed below under the heading "The Securities We May Offer," we may issue units comprised of shares of common stock, shares of preferred stock, debt securities and warrants in any combination.
 We may issue units in such amounts and in as many distinct series as we wish.